Todd F. Kimbrough

 Mr. Kimbrough has been involved in the approval or development of more than $25 billion in electricity infrastructure improvements.
-He has counseled utilities in rate cases, certificate of convenience and necessity (CCN) proceedings, and IRP approvals in Texas, Georgia, New Mexico, North Carolina, and before the Federal Energy Regulatory Commission (FERC).
-He also regularly represents market participants before the Texas Reliability Entity (Texas RE) and other NERC regional entities.
+He has counseled utilities in rate cases, certificate of convenience and necessity (CCN) proceedings, and integrated resource plan (IRP) approvals in Texas, Georgia, New Mexico, North Carolina and Alaska as well as before the Federal Energy Regulatory Commission (FERC).
+He also regularly represents market participants before the Texas Reliability Entity (RE) and other North American Electric Reliability Corporation (NERC) regional entities.

 Mr. Kimbrough is well-versed in drafting and negotiating complex agreements for the construction and operation of power plants as well as purchased power agreements and other related transactions.

 In addition to providing transactional and regulatory counsel, Mr. Kimbrough actively participates in Regional Transmission Organization (RTO) stakeholder processes at the Electric Reliability Council of Texas (ERCOT) and the Southwest Power Pool (SPP).
 He has twice been elected to the Wholesale Market Subcommittee of ERCOT.
 He also has been elected to ERCOT's Technical Advisory Committee (TAC) and its Protocol Revisions Subcommittee (PRS).

 Mr. Kimbrough represents midstream pipeline companies and utilities in permitting, compliance and rate-setting matters before state regulators, including the Texas Railroad Commission.

 Prior to joining Holland & Knight, Mr. Kimbrough served as general counsel and interim CEO for the third-largest municipal electric utility in Texas.